How to print on fabric: The right techniques for fabric printing

 On linen textiles, maake likes to use a virtual process.
 This is a very popular method on this type of material.
 The ink utilised in the process stick to the fabric surface by means of a binding agent.

-You'll notice that the design looks like it has been painted on the the sheets, as if the material was paper.
+You'll notice that the pattern looks like it has been painted on the the sheets, as if the material was paper.
 It’s that perfect!
+Read our definitive blog about printing on linen.

 Cotton is a natural fibre.
 People often choose cotton fabric for clothing.
-The fabric industry chooses it because it’s so comfortable and durable.
+The fabric industry chooses this material because it’s so comfortable and durable.

-How to print on cotton fabric?
+What about cotton fabric printing?
 We usually print shades and designs on cotton using a virtual printer.

-We use direct-to-textile printers installed with a wide range of special computerised inks that are colour-fast, durable and are certified for both GOTS 6.0 and Oeke-tex class 1 regulations.
+We use direct-to-material printers installed with a wide range of special computerised inks that are colour-fast, durable and are certified for both GOTS 6.0 and Oeke-tex class 1 regulations.
+You can read more about material certifications here.

 People choose this method because it’s quick, much more sustainable and we can use it on both natural and synthetic fibres.
 Also, cotton materials retain the ink well, giving designs excellent clarity.

-Although we often choose polyester as a fabric for clothing and fashion, it’s important to choose your method very carefully.
+Although we often choose polyester as a fabric for clothing and fashion, it’s important to choose your fabric printing methods very carefully.

-Sublimation printing has become the method of choice for polyester, both recycled polyester and synthetic polyester blends.
+The sublimation printing method has become the method of choice for polyester, both recycled polyester and synthetic polyester blends.
 We use this method at maake, because it’s more sustainable and saves on quality.

-When we use this process, 100 percent of the design paper image transfer is absorbed by the ink and embeds into the fabric fibres.
-So the design doesn’t fade after a few washes and the fabric still feels like new.
+When we use this process, 100 percent of the designs paper image transfer is absorbed by the ink and embeds into the fabric fibres.
+So the pattern doesn’t fade after a few washes and the fabric still feels like new.

 We often use a class of synthetic fibres called lycra fibre.
 People gave this trademarked brand name to this specific class of synthetic elastic fibres.